arsenedo/SecureChat/README.md

 ## CLI MVC and Command Pattern
 The command pattern is used because this app will have a CLI and a GUI.
 Both do the exact same thing so we need to centralize the logic inside of commands

+The MVC pattern was simplified to a MV and a base handler which parses the command and passes the parsed information to the model.
+Which in turns executes the desired command
 ```mermaid
 ---
 config: